kanak1-2/grand-research-store-market-insights/0403/Cancer_Nanomedicine_Market.md

  <ul>

- <li>North America dominates the market, followed by Europe and Asia-Pacific.</li>
+ <li>North America is the leading region, followed by Europe and the Asia-Pacific.</li>

  </ul>